w3f/polkadot-wiki/docs/kusama-coc.md

 ## Community

-We want to foster a sense of collaboration amongst ourselves and the open source community.
+We want to foster a sense of collaboration amongst ourselves and the open-source community.
 Kusma participants exist to encourage the open exchange of ideas and expression and require an environment that recognizes the inherent worth of every person and group.
 We are here to collaborate, discuss, and even disagree.
-The key is doing this is a manner that comes from a place of respect and professionalism.
+The key is doing this in a manner that comes from a place of respect and professionalism.
 Participants in the Kusama network may consist of participants in an online forum, on-chain governance participants, parachain deployment teams, validators, enthusiasts, and ecosystem tool builders.
 We expect for there to be participation from all backgrounds but like to set some